 - Volumetric vulnerabilities (e.g., Denial of Service or Distributed DoS);

 - Reports of non-exploitable vulnerabilities and violation of “best practices” (e.g., missing security headers);

 - Transport Layer Security (TLS) configuration weaknesses (e.g., support for “weak” cipher suites);

 - Internal IP disclosure;

 - Un-exploitable HTTP Methods (e.g., OPTIONS or HEAD);

 - Error-messages with non-sensitive data; and

 - Lack of secure/HTTP-only flags on non-session cookies.

-UnitedHealth Group may at any time update this policy, including the foregoing list of out-of-scope vulnerabilities.
+UnitedHealth Group may update this policy at any time, including by making changes to list of out-of-scope vulnerabilities.